Skip to Content

 open the manage configuration wizard

-2. Under the availability zone section, select add replica and choose synchronous as the replication mode.
+2. Under Availability Zone, select Add Replica and choose synchronous as the replication mode.

 Add replica

-3. Once the replica has been added, it is then possible, if needed, to perform a takeover so that the replica becomes the source node.
+4. Once the replica has been added, it is then possible, if needed for testing, to perform a manual takeover so that the replica becomes the source node.
 This step is shown for illustrative purposes only and does not need to be completed.

 perform a takeover